Charles Sherrod: Selma Voting Rights Movement

 The Selma Voting Rights Movement was a campaign to get voting rights for African Americans in Selma, Alabama and beyond in March 1965.
-Sherrod participated in the Selma Voting Rights Movement, along with other activists such as Dr. King and John Lewis.
+Sherrod participated in the Selma Voting Rights Movement, along with other activists such as Dr. King, James Bevel, and John Lewis.

 The percentage of African Americans in Selma who were able to vote was extremely low, at about 2%.
-When Sheriff Jim Clark barred Blacks' efforts to register to vote the movement decided on a march from Selma to Montgomery, Alabama, the state capital, to publicize their cause.
+When Sheriff Jim Clark barred Blacks' efforts to register to vote SCLC director of direct action, James Bevel, decided on a march from Selma to Montgomery, Alabama, the state capital, to publicize their cause.
 That first march on March 7, 1965, was ended by a violent attack on the marchers by police on the Edmund Pettus Bridge that became known as Bloody Sunday.
-A second march began two days later, but also ended at the bridge.
+A second march began two days later, but purposely ended at the bridge.

 A third march, under the protection of a federal court order, 1,900 members of the Alabama National Guard under federal command, and numerous FBI agents and federal marshals, began on March 21 and reached Montgomery on March 24.
 The march was made up of members of the SCLC, SNCC, and community members and served to draw national attention to the cause of voting rights.